Jinping-I Dam: Geography

 The Jinping-I Dam is on the border of the Yanyuan and Muli counties in the Liangshan Yi Autonomous Prefecture of the Sichuan province.
 The Yalong River, which the dam controls, is the largest tributary of the Jinsha.
 For the project, approximately 7,500 inhabitants were expected to be relocated.

 Design

-The 305m tall and 568m long arch dam supplies the power station with water from a 7.7 billion m3 reservoir, of which 4.9 billion m3 is active or usable storage.
+The 305-meter-tall and 568-meter-long arch dam supplies the power station with water from a 7.7 billion m3 reservoir, of which 4.9 billion m3 is active or usable storage.
 The dam itself has a structural volume of 7.4 million m3.
 To control flooding, the dam is equipped with a controlled spillway on its crest with four gates and the capability to discharge up to 2993 m3/s.
 Five bottom outlets on the dam's orifice capable of discharging 5465 m3/s and a tunnel with a discharge capacity of 3651 m3/s with augment flood control as well.
 The power station will contain six 600 MW Francis turbines.
 Water discharged from the power station is then diverted downstream by the Jinping 2 Dam to the Jinping 2 Hydropower Station.